-- 1. Direct the Central Office Security Officer to establish policies and procedures to ensure that education employees who have not received completed background investigations are identified and that all background investigation forms are obtained, properly completed, and submitted to the Office of Personnel Management. - 2.
-Direct the Central Office Security Officer to establish policies and procedures to ensure that the Albuquerque Area Security Office is notified by the Office of Indian Education Programs Personnel Office of all relevant personnel actions, that requirements for compliance with fingerprint verification have been complied with, and that a clear definition has been developed as to the quantity and type of information needed to determine an employee's suitability for employment.

-3. Direct the Personnel Officer, Office of Indian Education Programs, to ensure that preemployment reference checks are completed timely and documented appropriately in accordance with the Bureau Manual.
+- 1. Direct the Central Office Security Officer to establish policies and procedures to ensure that education employees who have not received completed background investigations are identified and that all background investigation forms are obtained, properly completed, and submitted to the Office of Personnel Management. - 3.
+Direct the Central Office Security Officer to establish policies and procedures to ensure that the Phoenix Area Security Office is notified by the Office of Indian Education Programs Personnel Office of all relevant personnel actions. - 3.
+Direct the Personnel Officer, Office of Indian Education Programs, to ensure that preemployment reference checks are completed timely and documented appropriately in accordance with the Bureau Manual and that Certification of Investigation documents received from the Area Security Office are timely included in the official personnel file.